 If you make a big mess at the dump station, let the owner or manager know.
 It’s illegal to walk away from a dump accident anyway.
 But, if it’s just a little splash, make sure you hose down the mess into the sewer hole.

-Now that those 5 RV dump station etiquette rules are out of the way, let’s talk about places where you may find clean potable water to fill your tank or dump your gray and black tanks.
+Now that the RV dump station etiquette rules are out of the way, let’s talk about where to find clean potable water to fill your tank or places to dump your gray and black tanks.

 There are actual designated dump stations located throughout the United States.
 But knowing where to find them doesn’t have to be like finding unicorns or rainbows.

 There are great online resources and smartphone apps that can point you to nearby dump stations.
 Our favorites are SaniDumps, RV Dump Stations, and RV Dumps.
 Most are crowd-sourced where others post locations and services as they find them.

 We will fill our RV water tank and dump at a campground or RV park we are staying at.
 Before leaving the campground, we flush our gray and black tanks thoroughly and fill up our water tank.

 But if we’re just passing through and know there’s a campground or RV park, we’ll call to ask if they have a dump station and/or potable water available.
 Usually it costs about $20-25 to dump.